liuhhhing/urlshortener/README.md

 ## How to run it
 ### Service
 It is a python program (support both python version 2 and version 3) so it can be run in cross platform manner.
-Below describe how this can be run in Linux platform:
+Below describe how this can be run in Linux platform.

+Notice the program is using flask module to provide the Web Application functionality, please do `pip install flask` if it is not installed.

 To run it, basically just do ```python ./runner.py``` then it will by default bind address '0.0.0.0' in the running host and occupy the port 5050 for listening the request, with the output like below: